laxmanbalajib/resolveConflicts/readme.md

 ## POST

+* /categories_and_criteria/ : Returns payload containing data for the categories and criteria tables.

+* /criteria_ids/ : Returns payload of the different criterias.

 * /login/ (requires and email and password JSON payload in body) : Returns a JSON payload with a valid token to send to the protected GET routes listed below.
 Token belongs in header as a Bearer token when sending GET requests to protected routes.

 * /update_password/ (requires an email and new password JSON payload in body as well as a valid Bearer token in the request header) : This changes the password of a given user.